Alternative VPN Choices for You

 TorGuard also offers a premium 'Residential IP VPN service'.
 The provider leases legacy residential IP addresses directly from big ISPs in the US and UK, giving the appearance that users are connecting using a standard residential IP address.
 The provider says this makes it virtually impossible for a website or third party service to determine if a user is tunneling through a known VPN provider.

 Visit TorGuard »

 Speed and Performance

-You can purchase TorGuard on a number of different payment plans.
-The first is a proxy service costing $5.95 per month and allowing people to use Socket Secure (SOCKS5) and Hypertext Transfer Protocol (HTTP)/Secure Sockets Layer (SSL) proxy on five devices.
-You can also use it to access any operating system (OS) or torrent client.
-In addition, it gives access to 200+ proxy Internet Protocol (IP) addresses, in eight countries.
+Users can purchase TorGuard on a number of different payment plans.
+The first is a proxy service costing $5.95 per month.
+It allows subscribers to use Socket Secure (SOCKS5) and Hypertext Transfer Protocol (HTTP)/Secure Sockets Layer (SSL) proxy on five devices.
+Subscribers can use the proxy service to access any torrent client.
+In addition, the proxy service provides access to 200+ proxy Internet Protocol (IP) addresses, in eight countries.
 Access isn’t restricted on either usage or bandwidth.